at-fe-rd/b-node-api-cli/readme.md

+# NFAG
-# A Node Generating project, it uses MongoDB, Fastify and Swagger.
+A Node API Generating project.
+It uses MongoDB, Fastify and Swagger.

 ## Prerequisites
 - Nodejs